rf818/CMCG-GLM/README.md

 # CMCG-GLM
-This repository is for the code of CMCG-GLM
+This repository is for the CMCG-GLM